aiven/devportal/docs/products/clickhouse/howto/integrate-pg.rst

 .. note::

     ClickHouse is strict about allowed symbols in database and table names.
 You can use backticks around the names when running ClickHouse requests, particularly in the cases when the name contains dashes.
+For example, ``SELECT * FROM `service_your-kafka-service`.table``.

 Write data to PostgreSQL table
 -------------------------------